How to submit an Asset Transfer Request

 - Community Asset Transfer Scheme (CATS) Summary (PDF 790KB)

 Find out information about the land

-We have created a map-based Register of Land where you can find information about all the land and buildings we manage on Scotland's National Forest Estate.
+We have created a map-based Register of Land where you can find information about all the land and buildings we manage.
 The map is quite large so please allow time for it load.

 If you have any further questions about the land, you can also contact the Community Asset Transfer Manager at the contact details at the bottom of this page.

 Our application form and checklist sets out all the information you will need to provide to make an Asset Transfer Request.
 Please refer to our Guidance document for further assistance in completing this form:

 Asset Transfer Requests must be submitted in writing, by post or by email to:

 Your application, along with any representations received from the public and other stakeholders, will be assessed against set criteria by an independent evaluation panel.
 Read more about the evaluation process and panel.

 Get in touch

 If you would like any further information, please contact Rebecca Carr, Community Asset Transfer Manager: